t0tacci0/Gamesblog-backend/README.md

 - [asgiref](https://github.com/django/asgiref): ASGI (Asynchronous Server Gateway Interface) reference library, used by Django for handling asynchronous web protocols.
 - [pillow](https://pypi.org/project/pillow/): A Python Imaging Library (PIL) fork, adding image processing capabilities to your Python applications.

+## Testing

+The app was tested regularly and deployed to Heroku to make sure both local and remote worked the same.

+### Python Validator Testing

+- All created python files were checked with the [Code Insitute validator - CI Python Linter](https://pep8ci.herokuapp.com/#). <br>

+### Manual Testing

+- *URL Path Verification*: Confirmed that all URL endpoints were correctly set up and functioning as expected, with no errors encountered during navigation.<br>
+- *CRUD Operations Validation*: Conducted thorough testing of the create, read, update, and/or delete operations across various entities, including: comments, profiles, followers, and like.
+  - Successfully created new entries and ensured the corresponding URLs were working properly.
+  - Verified the update functionality, ensuring data could be correctly modified (with the exception of followers and likes).
+  - Performed delete operations to confirm that comments could be removed as intended.<br>
+- Profiles Page:
+  -  1 Description: Make sure the created profiles are listed.
+  -  2 Step: Go to the /profiles page for the API Check that all the created profiles are displayed in a list.
+  -  3 Expected: I should be able to see all the created profiles in a list.<br><br>
+- Posts Page:
+  -  1 Description: Make sure the posts list are displayed.
+  -  2 Step: Go to the /posts page for the API Check that all the created posts are displayed in a list.
+  -  3 Expected: I should be able to see all the created posts in a list.<br><br>
+- Followers Page:
+  -  1 Description: Make sure the followers counts are listed
+  -  2 Step: Go to the /followers page for the API Check that the followers are displayed in a list.
+  -  3 Expected: I should be able to see all the profiles that got a follower, and which follower that is.<br><br>
+- Comments Page:
+  -  1 Description: Make sure all the created comments are listed.
+  -  2 Step: Go to the /comments page for the API Check that the created comments are listed.
+  -  3 Expected: I should be able to see all the created comments.<br><br>
+- Likes Page:
+  -  1 Description: Make sure likes counts are listed.
+  -  2 Step: Go to the /like page for the API Check that the favourites are displayed in a list.
+  -  3 Expected: I should be able to see post that are marked with a heart been like. <br><br>

+These manual tests were conducted to ensure that the API operates smoothly and behaves as intended.

+### Browser Compatibility

+  The tests were conducted using the following browser:

+- Google Chrome Version 127.0.6533.120

 ## Deployment